RodricBr/Bash-Professional/README.md

 The `<(list)` syntax is supported by both, **bash** and **zsh**.
 It provides a way to pass the output of a command "`list`" to another command when using a pipe "`|`" is not possible.<br>

-For example, when a command just doesn't support input from **Stdin** or you need the output of multiple commands: <br>
+For example, when a command just doesn't support input from **stdin** or you need the output of multiple commands: <br>

 ```console
 $ diff <(ls dirA) <(ls dirB)